guibur/config/README.md

 - Install veracrypt
 - Add certificates on Chromium (settings-> advanced ->  and Firefox
 - Install printer
+- Install mattermost and trello (

 ## Little things
 - change mouse side
 - add Alt+5/4/6/2/8 for lecture/davance/return/volume down/volume up [For Ubuntu 18.04, it is in settings/Devices/keyboard]
+- show dock on all displays
 - Install ssh key for github and gitlab
+- Install pip and pip3 (`sudo apt-get install python-pip python3-pip`)

 ## keyboard
 #### With sudo rights